DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

     };
 ```

-(see the full file [here]({{< param qs_base >}}/1_ClientCredentials/src/IdentityServer/Config.cs)).
+See the full file [here]({{< param qs_base >}}/1_ClientCredentials/src/IdentityServer/Config.cs).

 {{% notice note %}}
-In practice it is important to give your API a useful name and display name.
+In production it is important to give your API a useful name and display name.
 Use
-these names to describe your api in simple terms to both developers and users.
+these names to describe your API in simple terms to both developers and users.
-Developers will use the name to connect to your api, and end users will see the
+Developers will use the name to connect to your API, and end users will see the
 display name on consent screens, etc.
 {{% /notice %}}